 Joann Ferrara, a pediatric physical therapist, was inspired to make the dancing dreams of children come true when one day a little girl with cerebral palsy in a tiara and tutu said simply, “I wish I could be a dancer but nobody wants me.”

-Dancing Dreams has grown from five girls to over ninety boys and girls who dance with us at weekly classes at our two sites.
+Dancing Dreams has grown from five girls to over 170 teens enrolled in our Leadership Program.
 Classes are adapted so each child can participate to the best of his or her own unique ability.
-Our annual performance, complete with sets and numerous costume changes, is a highlight for our dancers and their families.
+Our annual performance, complete with elaborate sets and numerous costume changes, is a highlight for our dancers and their families.
 We do not charge admission to this celebration of achievement.
 Weekly classes are held in three locations: Bayside (Queens), Upper East Side (Manhattan), and Glen Head (Long Island).

 Dancing Dreams is a 501 ( c) 3 nonprofit.
 We rely on charitable contributions to sustain our program.

 Ballerina Dreams, a book about the program, was published in 2007 by Macmillian.
 It has been designated a notable book by the American Library Association.
 To purchase the book, click here